 The proximate composition of the starter and grower ration are presented in Table 1.
 Both diets had adequate major nutrients that can support the growth of birds as reported by Dozier et al., (2010) and Agah, & Norollahi, (2008).

-The effect of MCL on hematological parameters in broilers is shown in Table 2.
-Results show that MCL significantly (P=0.05) affected the hematological parameters.
+The effect of MCL on hematological parameters of broiler chicken is shown in Table 2.
+Results showed that MCL significantly (P=0.05) affected the hematological parameters.
 The lymphocytes, RDW, and MCHC showed non-significant differences.
 Birds treated with T5-6g/L were observed to have higher values of WBC followed by T4-4g/L, T1-positive control, T3-2g/L, T6-8g/L then T1-positive control.
 RBC and hemoglobin were higher in T5-6g/L, T4-4/g/L, and T3-2g/L while T2-negative control showed the lowest value.

-The effect of MCL on serum parameters in the broiler is shown in Table 3.
+The effect of MCL on serum parameters in the broiler chickens is shown in Table 3.
 Highly significant differences were observed in total protein and AST.
 Total protein was high in T5, T4, T6, T3, T2, and least in T1 while AST was high in T1 but still within the normal range.
-MCL showed a significant difference in histomorphology parameters, MCL was observed to increase VH and VW on jejunum, duodenum, and ileum as the level of dose increases up to T5.
+MCL showed a significant difference in histomorphological parameters, MCL was observed to increase VH and VW on jejunum, duodenum, and ileum as the level of dose increases up to T5.

 Table 1: Proximate composition of starter and grower